lzhyu/GridWorld/README.md

 #### Demo
-Girdworld with an agent and a goal.(basic version)
+Girdworld with an agent (blue) and a goal(red).
+Rewards are -0.1 if the goal is not reached, and 10 if reached.

 <img src="./demo/demo0.jpg">

-Girdworld with a coin.
+Girdworld with a coin(yellow).
+A coin will give $reward=10$ and be eaten.

 <img src="./demo/demo1.jpg">